sqids/sqids-spec/README.md

 This is the main repository for Sqids specification.
 It is meant to be the guide for future ports of different languages.

-TypeScript was chosen to act as pseudocode.
-Individual implementations should feel free to optimize as needed.
-All the unit tests should have matching results.
+The code is optimized for readability; individual implementations should optimize for performance as needed.
+All unit tests should have matching results.

 ## 👩‍💻 Get started